 Allstate is one of the largest insurance companies in the world, receiving six million automobile, property and bodily injury claims a year, totaling approximately $15 billion in payments to customers and claimants.
-As in the rest of the country, Allstate has a great deal of market share in Maryland in automobile insurance and other third party personal injury claims insurance.
+It has a great deal of market share in Maryland in automobile insurance and other third party personal injury claims insurance.

-Allstate’s handling of personal injury accident claims in Maryland has led to the conclusion by some Maryland accident lawyers that Allstate is the “worst” insurance company to deal with in handling accident claims.
+Allstate’s handling of personal injury accident claims in Maryland has led to the conclusion by some victims and lawyers that it is the “worst” insurance company to deal with in handling accident claims.

-Still, in spite of Allstate’s reputation, our Maryland accident lawyers do not see Allstate as the most difficult car insurance company to deal with in Maryland.
-In fact, their settlement offers are typically better, in our experience, than what you would receive in the exat same case from Progressive Insurance, GEICO, MAIF (Maryland Automobile Insurance Fund), or State Farm.
+Still, in spite of its reputation as the anti-good hands company if you are making a claim, we actually don't see them as the worst car insurance company to deal with in Maryland.
+In fact, Allstate's settlement offers are typically better, in our experience, than what you would receive in the exact same case from Progressive Insurance, GEICO, or State Farm.
+[Learn more about these insurance companies here.]
 And while our lawyers certainly do have to bring Allstate accident cases to trial, many cases are able to settle either before or after a lawsuit has been filed.

 |Get sample verdicts and settlements in car, truck and motorcycle accident cases involving Allstate.|

-For cases that are in suit, Allstate's lawyers in Maryland are house counsel that typically do not share their Allstate adjusters' view of the case.
-If you file a lawsuit against Allstate in a case where there is little likelihood the claim will exceed the value of Allstate's insurance policy the defense lawyers are most likely to be Allstate's in-house lawyers.
-If there is a risk of an excess verdict, Allstate will refer the claim to outside lawyers not employed by the company directly.
-Allstate has two house counsel offices in Maryland, one at 400 East Pratt Street in Baltimore and another at 6411 Ivy Lane in Greenbelt, Maryland.
+For cases that are in suit, Allstate's lawyers in Maryland are house counsel that often do not share their adjusters' view of the case.
+If you file a lawsuit against them in a case where there is little likelihood the claim will exceed the value of the insurance policy, defense counsel are most likely to be in-house lawyers employed the the insurance company.
+If there is a risk of an excess verdict, i.e., a jury award that exceeds the amount of the insurance policy, those cases will get referred to outside attorneys not employed by the company directly.
+(They has two house counsel offices in Maryland, one at 400 East Pratt Street in Baltimore and another at 6411 Ivy Lane in Greenbelt.)

 More Information Dealing with Allstate